ghl3m0n/FuckElon/README.md

 - All X texts replaced with the old Twitter texts (Post --> Tweet, Repost --> Retweet, etc.).
 - Includes the [BHTwitter](https://github.com/BandarHL/BHTwitter) tweak (injected by the [AppleFavour](https://applefavour.com/) Team).

+## How does it work?
+To maintain the classic look and feel of Twitter, some of the new design elements introduced by X have been replaced with those from earlier versions of Twitter.
+Specifically:
+- **Icons**: The new icons from X have been substituted with the original Twitter bird icons.
+- **Text Labels**: Text labels and button names that were changed in X have been reverted to their previous Twitter terminology (e.g., "Post" changed back to "Tweet", "Repost" reverted to "Retweet").
+- **Interface Elements**: Certain interface elements that reflect the new X branding have been replaced with elements from the old Twitter design to preserve a nostalgic user experience.

 ## Installation
 1. **Download the IPA**: [Download the latest version of FuckElon](https://github.com/ghl3m0n/FuckElon/releases).
 2. **Install the IPA**: Use tools like [AltStore](https://altstore.io/) or [Sideloadly](https://sideloadly.io/) to sideload the IPA to your device.
 I recommand using [SideStore](https://sidestore.io/).